NoraishaYusuf/DataMining-WQD7005-/README.md

 b) Notes on 'Analysis.py'
+1. Run all codes in 'CrawlData.py' to get the required datasets (in CSV) to be used in the analysis
-1. Download 'multiTimeline.csv' i.e. downloaded from Google Trends, in order to run the 'Part:6' of the codes.
+2. Download 'multiTimeline.csv', in order to run the 'Part:6' of the codes.

+c) Notes on SAS implementation
+1. SAS data is provided - finalstock.sas7bdat
+2. SAS project is provided - project.emp